watertap-org/watertap/docs/technical_reference/flowsheets/BSM2.rst

 Degrees of Freedom
 ------------------
 The following variables must be specified by the user to run the BSM2 flowsheet:
-    * feed water conditions (flow, temperature, pressure, component concentrations, alkalinity)
+    * feed water conditions (flow, temperature, pressure, component concentrations, and alkalinity)
     * volume of activated sludge reactors
     * component injection rates for aerobic reactors
-    * split fraction(s) for the recycle loop at the end of the activated sludge process
+    * split fraction(s) for the recycle loop after the activated sludge reactors
     * secondary clarifier surface area and split fraction(s)
     * primary clarifier split fraction(s)
-    * split fraction(s) for the recycle loop leaving the secondary clarifier
+    * split fraction(s) for the separator following the secondary clarifier
-    * pressure changer outlet pressure for the recycle loop leaving the secondary clarifier
+    * pressure changer outlet pressure (feeds into the activated sludge process)
     * anaerobic digester liquid volume, vapor volume, and liquid outlet temperature
     * dewatering unit hydraulic retention time and specific energy consumption
     * thickener hydraulic retention time and diameter